mmistakes/minimal-mistakes/_drafts/2023-06-30-kotlin-context-receivers.md

     objs.joinToString(separator = ", ", prefix = "[", postfix = "]") { it.toJson() }
 ```

 The `context` keyword is followed by the type of the context receiver.
-The context receivers are available as the `this`reference inside the function body.
-In our example, we can access the `toJson` extension function defined in the `JsonScope` interface.
+The context receivers are available as the `this` reference inside the function body.
+Our example allows us to access the `toJson` extension function defined in the `JsonScope` interface.

 How can we bring a `JsonScope` instance into the scope of the `printAsJson` function?
-We can use the `with` function as we did before: (call-site)
+We can use the `with` function as we did before (call-site):

 ```kotlin
 fun main() {